derdilla/blood-pressure-monitor-fl/docs/play-policy.md

 2. Sync historic data

 ### Blood pressure permissions
-The blood pressure permission is necessary in case users that want to automatically make this data available to other apps.
+As the app name suggest blood pressure record management is a core feature of the app.
+The blood pressure permission is necessary in case users want to automatically make this data available to other apps.

 They can do so by going to Settings > "Health Connect" and enabling it and then pressing Sync now in the "Blood pressure" section of that screen.

-If Automatically sync data is enabled the app will now add measurement to health connect when entered via App Home > Plus icon > SAVE.
-That's why it needs the write permission.
+The read permission is required so that data saved by other apps can be displayed in the graph and list on the apps home screen.
+The data is also used to create the statistics at App Home > statistics icon.
+This is available after the sync described earlier.

-The read permission is required so that data saved through other apps can be displayed in the graph and list on the apps home screen.
+The write permission is required to make taken measurements available to other apps.
+The app allows saving measurements manually (via App Home > Plus icon > SAVE) and when received through any compatible Bluetooth device.
+If "Automatically sync data" is enabled in the health connect settings, the app will now add these measurements to health connect.

 ### Weight permission
 The user can enable an additional weight input by going to Settings > "Features" > "Activate weight related features".